 According to federal law, the College must release to the U.S. Armed Forces student name, address, phone number, date of birth, and field of study.

 Student names and addresses may be released to the Blackhawk Technical College Foundation for foundation-related activities.
 The Foundation is considered part of the College and will hold such information confidential, using the information only in specific activities intended to aid and support the College.
 The release of such information to the Foundation will be made only with the approval of the College President or their designee.

 The College must release, without consent or knowledge of the student, personally identifiable information from a student’s education record to the Attorney General of the United States or his/her/their designee in connection with the investigation or prosecution of terrorism crimes specified in sections 233b (g)(5)(B) and 2331 of Title 18, U.S. Code.

 Personnel employed by the College who have consent in the form of a written release of information, signed by the student, may disclose student information to appropriate outside agencies or persons.

 Note: A record of disclosure will be maintained within a student’s file indicating when information has been released from that file and to whom.
 A fee of five dollars may be assessed for the copying of all or a portion of a student record.

 Student Identification Number and FERPA

-As of January 1, 2000, Wisconsin Act 128 limits the disclosure and release of student Social Security Numbers.
-In order to comply with Act 128, BTC assigns a unique identification number to each student.
-This identification number does not incorporate the student's Social Security Number.
-BTC may collect and report student Social Security Numbers for state and federal reporting requirements.
-BTC procedures are designed to ensure that student Social Security Numbers remain confidential.
+As of January 1, 2000, Wisconsin Act 128 limits the disclosure and release of student Social Security numbers.
+In order to comply with Acct 128, Blackhawk assigns a unique identification number to each student.
+This identification number does not incorporate the student’s Social Security number.
+Blackhawk may collect and report Student Social Security numbers for state and federal reporting requirements.
+Blackhawk procedures are designed to ensure the student Social Security numbers remain confidential.